chochain/eForth1/README.md

 * Has 16-bit cells and stacks.
 * Can read/write Arduino pins.
 * Supports Arduino Timer and Pin Change Interrupts.
-* Has C API to call user C functions written in .ino.
+* Has C API to interface with user defined functions written in .ino.
 * Can save/load app to/from EEPROM.
 * Can be embeded with other Arduino applications.
 * Become Turnkey system booting from saved EEPROM.